Ahsan Iqbal

-He served as Minister for Interior and Minister for Planning, Development and Reforms in the Abbasi cabinet from 2017 to May 2018.
-A leader of the Pakistan Muslim League (Nawaz), he served as the Minister of Planning and Development of Pakistan and the Deputy Chairman of Planning Commission of Pakistan in the third Sharif's ministry and briefly held the portfolio of Minister of Minorities and Minister of Education of Pakistan in the Gillani ministry in 2008.
-He served as the Deputy Chairman of the Planning Commission of Pakistan from 1998 to 1999 during the Sharif's second ministry.
-He currently serves as federal minister for planning and development since 19 April 2022.
+He held ministerial positions in several cabinets.
+He served as the Federal Minister for Planning and Development from 19 April 2022 to 10 August 2023 in the PDM government.
+From 2017 to May 2018, he served as both the Minister for Interior and Minister for Planning, Development and Reforms in the Abbasi cabinet.
+In the third Sharif's ministry, he held the positions of the Minister of Planning and Development of Pakistan and the Deputy Chairman of Planning Commission of Pakistan and briefly served as the Minister of Minorities and Minister of Education of Pakistan in the Gillani ministry in 2008.
+He also assumed the role of the Deputy Chairman of the Planning Commission of Pakistan from 1998 to 1999 during the Sharif's second ministry.
+Moreover, he served as federal minister for planning and development from 19 April 2022 to 10 August 2023.

 Family and education

 According to PILDAT, Chaudhary was born on 28 March 1959.
-According to the News International, he was born on 28 September 1958.
+According to The News International, he was born on 28 September 1958.

+Belonging to a Punjabi Rajput family, his maternal grandfather Chaudhry Abdul Rahman Khan was a member of the Punjab Legislative Assembly during the British Raj, later the family had to move out of Jalandhar, now in Indian Punjab, due to the 1947 partition.

-His mother, Nisar Fatima was the member of the National Assembly of Pakistan on reserved seats for women in 1985 Pakistani general election.
+His mother Nisar Fatima was the member of the National Assembly of Pakistan on reserved seats for women in the 1985 Pakistani general election.

+His brother Mustafa Kamal has served as the chairman of the Parks and Horticulture Authority (PHA).

 Chaudhary received his early education from the PAF College Sargodha.
 He attended the University of Engineering and Technology, Lahore to study mechanical engineering in 1976 from where he graduated with BSc in 1981.

 In 1984, Chaudhary attended the Wharton School of the University of Pennsylvania from where he did MBA in 1986.
 Dawn reported that he also attended Government College Lahore, Georgetown University and Harvard University.

 Political career

+Jamat-i-Islami

 Chaudhary started politics as president of the student union of University of Engineering and Technology.
 He was then associated with Islami Jamiat Tulaba, student wing of the right wing Jamat-i-Islami.